bionicbone/Gasser_Monitor_v1/README.md

   * Ability to detect levels of static caused by the HT system of a gasser engine, HT static can cause significant issues with flight controllers which simply changing the HT lead for better quality can resolve.
 * Warning LEDs
   * Can be fitted to model to give visual indication that something is wrong and landing should be considered.
+* Small Display Screen (1" OLED)
+  * Useful for pre-flight checks of flight battery cell voltage etc.
+  * Useful for checking if any serious failures were reported on the last flight
 * Rx Link Quality
   * Using data from the SBUS to determine (requires Tx to transmit a wave pattern that can be analysed by the system)
     * Lock outs (i.e. SBUS not updating servos) and length of lock out in ms.